trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Day 9 - DNS Latency Anomaly Detector/README.md

 **Industry Example:**
 A media streaming platform uses DNS latency visualizations to optimize CDN routing.
 After visualizing anomalies, the team identifies a regional ISP issue and works with the provider to resolve it, improving streaming quality for millions of users.

+## Where Was AI Used? 🤖

+- **AI Used:**
+  An autoencoder (ML model, e.g. scikit-learn MLPRegressor) was trained on DNS latency data to learn normal patterns and detect anomalies.
+  The model flags latency spikes as anomalies and triggers Slack alerts for SREs.

+**AI Technologies Used:**
+- scikit-learn (MLPRegressor, autoencoder)
+- Python (data processing, orchestration)

 ## References 📖
 - [Matplotlib Documentation](https://matplotlib.org/)
 - [Seaborn Documentation](https://seaborn.pydata.org/)